 - Copy of Sale Deed etc.,

-On the receival of application for mutation, it is required to be verified by the concerned authorities whether the transfer has been effected with lessor’s permission.
-If so, then the transferee is required to provide a copy of transfer deed duly attested by the Sub-Registrar Office.
+On the receival of the application for mutation, it is required to be verified by the concerned authorities whether the transfer has been effected with the lessor’s permission.
+If so, then the transferee is required to provide a copy of the transfer deed duly attested by the Sub-Registrar’s Office.

-On receipt of an application for mutation after transfer of a property, it shall be verified by the concerned section of Land and Development Office whether the transfer has been effected with the permission of the lessor, if such permission was required to be obtained under the terms of lease.
+On receipt of an application for mutation after the transfer of a property, it shall be verified by the concerned section of the Land and Development Office whether the transfer has been effected with the permission of the lessor if such permission was required to be obtained under the terms of the lease.